-When Adam and Eve fell, they were sentenced to death (Romans 6:23) but the Lord in His infinite mercy, intervened and introduced the plan of salvation where the Lord Himself will send the Redeemer to pay the penalty of their sins “I will put enmity Between you and the woman, and between your seed and her Seed; He shall bruise your head, and you shall bruise His heel” (Genesis 3:15).
-But until the coming of the Redeemer, humans were to atone for their sins by the blood of animals which symbolically pointed to the blood of the Savior.
+When Adam and Eve fell, they were sentenced to death (Romans 6:23).
+But the Lord in His infinite mercy, intervened and introduced the plan of salvation where He Himself would send the Redeemer to pay the penalty of their sins.
+The Lord said, “I will put enmity Between you and the woman, and between your seed and her Seed; He shall bruise your head, and you shall bruise His heel” (Genesis 3:15).
+But until the coming of the Redeemer, humans were to atone for their sins by the blood of animals which symbolically pointed to the blood of the Savior that would come.

 “By faith Abel offered unto God a more excellent sacrifice than Cain” (Hebrews 11:4).
 Abel saw himself a sinner, and he saw sin and its penalty, death, standing between his soul and connection with God.
-He offered the slain victim, the sacrificed life, acknowledging the claims of the law that had been broken.
-Through the shed blood he looked to the future sacrifice, Christ dying on the cross of Calvary.
+He offered the slain victim acknowledging the claims of the law that had been broken by his sins.

 Check out our Bible Answers page for more information on a variety of topics.